Sunset Photography Tips to Capture Amazing Images

 Capture the Reflected Light at Sunset

 As you scout for good sunset locations, don’t limit yourself to only photograph toward the setting sun.
+There are wonderful scenes and elements that glow with the reflected light as the sun sets.

 At Monument Valley, the golden hour light illuminates the buttes while the surrounding shadows help to make them stand out.